rpominov/fluce/README.md

 let fluce = createFluce();
 ```

-When an instance created, you can add stores to it:
+When an instance is created, you can add stores to it:

 ```js
 fluce.addStore('storeName1', myStore1);
 fluce.addStore('storeName2', myStore2);
 ```

-After this done, you can access each store's current state as `fluce.stores.storeName`,
+After this is done, you can access each store's current state as `fluce.stores.storeName`,
 and dispatch actions with `fluce.dispatch('actionType', payload)`.
 Also you can subscribe to changes of stores' states: